sunnyark/civitai-shortcut/README.md

   Update Shortcut - Move the shortcut update function from the Upload tab.
   Update the model information for the shortcut - Update the information of registered shortcuts with the latest information.
   Scan downloaded models for shortcut registration - Register new shortcuts for downloaded models that have been deleted or have missing model information.
-* Setting tab - Set the number of columns in the image gallery.
+* Setting tab
+  Shortcut Browser and Information Images,User Gallery Images - Set the number of columns in the image gallery.
+  Download Folder for Extensions - Can set the download path for specific extensions.
 * The name of the model info file that records information about the model has been changed.
   As a result, even models with a normal model info file may be moved to a  new folder when scanning models for Civitai.
   To prevent this, uncheck the "Create a model folder corresponding to the model type" option.